 The second CARAPHIN regional "Course on Monitoring Pests and Diseases of Crops and Livestock in the Caribbean" was held in September 1990, at the St Augustine Campus of the University of the West Indies, Trinidad and Tobago.
-Veterinarians and plant protection specialists from CARAPHIN participating the 14 countries took part in this two week course, along with representations research and education institutions of the region.
+Veterinarians and plant protection specialists from CARAPHIN participating countries took part in this two week course, along with representations and education from research institutions of the region.
 Emphasis was given on epidemiology, quarantine, record keeping, use of microcomputers and of relevant software.